csikasote/ammi-asr-class-project/README.md

 - Speech recognition course was very interesting especially that it was coupled with a project that gave me the practical aspect of gathering data and come up with speech dataset for ASR.

 ### Future works
 - Having noticed there exist no speech dataset for any Zambia language.
-I wish to take up a challenge and build the dataset for some of the local language in my country after AMMI.
+I wish to take up a challenge/project and build the speech datasets for some of the local language in my country, Zambia, especially after AMMI.

+ -- Signed
+ - Claytone Sikasote | csikasote@aimsammi.org